If you are new to Amazon CloudSearch, you can get started for free.

 - Data transfer

-Pricing is per instance-hour consumed for each search instance, from the time a search instance is launched until it is terminated.
+Pricing is per instance-hour consumed for each search instance, from the time the instance is launched until it is terminated.
 Each partial instance-hour consumed is billed as a full hour.

 You are billed for the total number of document batches uploaded to your search domain.
 Uploaded documents are automatically indexed.